ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 All errors include detailed error message.

-Along with this `sql:DatabaseError` include error details as follows,
+Include error details along with this `sql:DatabaseError` as follows.
 ```ballerina
 # Represents the properties belonging to an `sql:DatabaseError`.
 #